 CV fraud in Australia and New Zealand is very common.
 In fact, 25% of all candidates have discrepancies in their job application according to research conducted by First Advantage*.
-So what are they and how do we spot CV fraud.
+How to spot CV fraud?

 Reference checks are (as we all know) very important.
-And as always, the more you do the better the outcome.
-Because:
+As always, the more done the better the outcome, as:

-I am a recruiter and have been doing it for more than 20 years:
+I am a recruiter and have been in the industry for more than 25 years.

-Be very careful with the conduct of reference checks if you have engaged a recruitment agency on a commission only basis.
-A consultant paid on “success only” will have a clear conflict of interest conducting reference checks (or any other serious checks and verification for that matter), especially if something that may eliminate the candidate is found.
-No placement – no pay.
-My advice is always to do the last part yourself or hire the consultant on an hourly rate or retained basis.
+Be very careful when conducting reference checks if a recruitment agency has been engaged on a commission only basis.
+A consultant who is paid on a “success only” basis will have a clear conflict of interest when conducting reference checks (or any other serious checks and verification for that matter), particularly if something that may eliminate the candidate is found.
+No placement equals no pay.
+I always advise employers to undertake reference checks themselves or to hire a consultant on an hourly rate or retainer basis.

-Looking for a CEO recently, I spent hours researching the final candidate as well as the referees he had provided.
-That research revealed the direct supervisor of his last two positions was his wife!
-Different surname, and yes, he did report to her.
-The other three referees could never have supervised nor worked with him.
-It took some serious digging to flush this out, but it was worth it.
+I was recently sourcing a CEO vacancy and spent hours researching the final candidate and the referees he had provided.
+That research revealed the direct supervisor of his previous two positions had been his wife.
+While they had different surnames, he did report to her.
+Furthermore, the other three referees had neither supervised nor worked with him from what I could see.
+It took some serious work to flush this out, but it was worth it.
 Here is why.

 * Find report here.
 Page 14 for Aus/NZ reports